vincenzopalazzo/SpyJSBlock.react/README.md

 At the moment you can not run the app because I'm refactoring it, you can find my scheduler in the following TODO list

-P.S: I you want try to compile the app, you should rename the file package-old.json to package-old.json.
+P.S: If you want try to compile the app, you should rename the file package-old.json to package-old.json.
 I make this change because github send me alert about the old dependence.

 - [ ] Update version react to last version; :construction:
 - [ ] Update the app structure; :construction: